-- (h) For an operation and maintenance entity other than an MS4 Entity, the applicant or permittee may propose a project-specific minimum inspection frequency for a stormwater management system, with a maximum frequency of five years, at the time of application.
+- (h)(f) For an operation and maintenance entity other than an MS4 Entity, the applicant or permittee may propose a project-specific minimum inspection frequency for a stormwater management system, with a maximum frequency of five years, at the time of application.
 The permitting Agency shall allow a minimum inspection frequency, recommended by a registered professional, that provides reasonable assurance that the proposed inspection schedule will ensure that the system is being operated and maintained as designed and permitted.
 Where an applicant's proposed minimum inspection frequency does not provide reasonable assurance that the minimum inspection frequency will ensure that the stormwater management system will continue to function perpetually as designed and permitted, the Agency shall require frequencies as listed in table 12-1.
-A proposed minimum inspection frequency for a stormwater management system shall provide historical information on the operation and maintenance of any existing stormwater management system, as well as the specific operational and maintenance requirements of the site, which includes the following: - 1.
+A proposed minimum inspection frequency for a stormwater management system shall provide historical information on the operation and maintenance of any existing stormwater management system, as well as the specific operational and maintenance requirements of the site, which includes the following: Inspection and reporting frequencies will be included as permit conditions based on site specific operational and maintenance requirements, considering things as: - 1.
 The type, nature, and design of the design and performance standards proposed, including any alternative designs such as pervious pavement, green roofs, cisterns, managed aquatic plant systems, stormwater harvesting, wetland treatment trains, low impact designs, alum or polymer injection systems; - 2.
-The proximity of receiving waters classified as Outstanding Florida Waters in Rule 62-302.700, F.A.C., or impaired for constituents likely to be contained in

-- discharges from the project; - 3.
+The proximity of receiving waters classified as Outstanding Florida Waters in Rule 62-302.700, F.A.C., or impaired for constituents likely to be contained in discharges from the project; - 3.
 The nature of the site, such as whether it is part of a port or landfill, whether it will impound more than 40 acre-feet of water, or will include above ground impoundments; - 4.
 The topography, rainfall patterns, and adjacent development surrounding the activity site, including any special basin designations within the District in which the activity is located, as identified in paragraph 62-330.301(1)(k), F.A.C.; - 5.
-The nature of the underlying soils, geology, groundwater, and hydrology; - 6.
-The potential during construction and operation of the project to cause harm to public health, safety, or welfare, or harm to water resources, water quality standards, or water quality; and - 7.
+The nature of the underlying soils, geology, and groundwater, and hydrology; - 6.
+The potential during of construction and operation of the project to cause harm to public health, safety, or welfare, or harm to water resources, water quality standards, or water quality; and - 7.
 Prior compliance history with the proposed design and performance type, including whether the activity characteristics are likely to pose more than a minimal risk for harm.